-Started in 1976 by Harmon Killebrew and Ralph Harding, in memory of the Minnesota Twins shortstop, Danny Thompson, the Tournament is now considered one of the leading fundraisers for cancer research.
+The tournament was founded in 1976 by Hall of Famer Harmon Killebrew and Congressman Ralph Harding in memory of the Minnesota Twins shortstop, Danny Thompson who died of leukemia at the young age of 29.
+Through their hard work and the dedication of their supporters, the KTM is now considered one of the leading cancer research fundraisers of its kind.